spazznolo/spazznolo.github.io/_posts/2023-05-22-goalie-performance-2.md

 </p>
 <p>
 The posteriors change as follows:
-    - There's a 78.77% (previously 60.28%) chance that Swayman's AdjSV% better than Oettinger's.
+    - There's a 78.77% (previously 60.28%) chance that Swayman's AdjSV% is better than Oettinger's.
     - There's a 88.28% (previously 94.12%) chance that Oettinger's AdjSV% is better than the MSV%.
     - There's a 97.30% (previously 93.81%) chance that Swayman's AdjSV% is better than the MSV%.
 </p>